bytecodealliance/wasmtime/docs/langref.rst

 in, and all accesses are bounds checked.
 Cretonne models this through the concept of *heaps*.

-A heap is declared in the function preample and can be accessed with restricted instructions that trap on out-of-bounds accesses.
+A heap is declared in the function preamble and can be accessed with restricted instructions that trap on out-of-bounds accesses.
 Heap addresses can be smaller than the native pointer size, for example unsigned :type:`i32` offsets on a 64-bit architecture.

 .. inst:: H = heap Name

-    Declare a heap in the function preample.
+    Declare a heap in the function preamble.

     This doesn't allocate memory, it just retrieves a handle to a sandbox from the runtime environment.